Ah.. Really?!? You can call yourself a sailor?!?

 Here at Donald J. Medeiros Insurance Agency our goal is to try to help our viewers by outlining potential exposures and suggest solutions for different needs.
 By no means can we address each reader’s specific concerns in every incident.
 So, we strongly advise to check with a professional to address your specific needs.
 However, you can also contact us for any questions or concerns about insurance and we will be happy to help you.

 Come visit us at www.donmedeirosinsurance.com or give us a call at 508-678-1271.
 We look forward to hearing from you!
-If you have a Facebook account, fan us at http://www.facebook.com/donmedeiros.
+If you have a Facebook account, fan us at https://www.facebook.com/donmedeiros.

 Filed Under: How to Protect Yourself, Just Some Good Info, Just Your Extraordinary Blog Post, Watercrafts - Tips & Important Facts | Tagged With: Donald J. Medeiros Insurance Agency, insurance, run aground, sailboat, sailor, SeaTow, USBoat, watercraft insurance, what to do when your boat goes aground